A million UK adults who had problems with their mental health for the first time during the pandemic have not spoken to anyone about it

 “We all have mental health so it’s concerning that some of us may have never spoken about it.
 From my own experience, I know how helpful it can be to talk to people who have been through similar situations.
 Time to Talk Day is a brilliant opportunity to support each other, simply by starting a conversation.
 And don’t forget, listening is just as important.
 Sometimes just taking on board what someone has said can mean the world.”

 Previous research by Co-op, Mind, SAMH and Inspire showed the vital role of community for mental wellbeing.
-One in four respondents (28 per cent) to the Together Through Tough Times survey said that non-judgemental spaces in the community where they could talk and listen to others would support their wellbeing.
+One in four respondents (28%) to the Together Through Tough Times survey said that non-judgemental spaces in the community where they could talk and listen to others would support their wellbeing.
 In addition to delivering Time to Talk Day 2022, Co-op colleagues, members and customers are raising £8m for Mind, SAMH and Inspire, which will fund more than 50 mental wellbeing services in communities across the UK, supporting over 10,000 people to improve their mental wellbeing.

 Jess Chan-Bell, 26, is a keen crafter and passionate mental health advocate.
 Originally from Liverpool, she moved to Nottingham for university and is currently balancing volunteering at the Mind charity shop in Nottingham with her new job.
 Jess has experienced mental health problems for around 13 years and has a diagnosis of depression, anxiety and panic disorder.